Cecily Tynan

 Cecily Joan Tynan (born March 19, 1969) is an American television meteorologist who has been with WPVI-TV since 1995.
-As of 2024, she is the 5, 6, and 11 pm weathercaster and chief meteorologist at WPVI.
+As of 2024, she is the 5, 6, and 11 pm weathercaster and chief meteorologist for Action News and is also the weathercaster for a streaming-exclusive edition that airs at 6:30 pm.
 She formerly hosted the Saturday evening public affairs program Primetime Weekend.

 Education

 Tynan is a 1991 graduate of Washington and Lee University, from where she earned a degree with majors in journalism and politics.
 She holds American Meteorological Society television seal number 1099.

 Career

-She came to WPVI from KTNV in Las Vegas, Nevada, where she worked as a weather and news anchor for "Good Morning Las Vegas."
+She came to WPVI from KTNV-TV in Las Vegas, Nevada, where she worked as a weather and news anchor for Good Morning Las Vegas.
 Prior to that, she was the weekend weather anchor and a general assignment reporter for WDBJ in Roanoke, Virginia.

 At WPVI, she started out as a weekend weathercaster and general reporter.
 She later became the weekday morning weathercaster.
-When Dave Roberts cut back his duties in 2003, she became the weathercaster for weeknights at 5:30 and 11 p.m.
+When Dave Roberts cut back his duties in 2003, she became the weathercaster for weeknights at 5:30 and 11 pm.
 After Lisa Thomas-Laury went on medical leave, Tynan took over as co-host of several locally produced specials, including the 6abc Dunkin' Donuts Thanksgiving Day Parade, the 4th of July Parade, Philly on Wheels, and the Philadelphia Flower Show.
-In 2009, after Dave Roberts retired, she replaced him on the 5 p.m. and 6 p.m. weathercasts while maintaining her role as the 11pm meteorologist.
+In 2009, after Dave Roberts retired, she replaced him on the 5 pm and 6 pm weathercasts while maintaining her role as the 11 pm meteorologist.